-Use 2018 Form 8915A if you were adversely affected by a 2016 disaster listed in Table 1, 2016 Disaster Areas and you received a distribution that qualifies for favorable tax treatment.
-For distributions for qualified 2017 disasters, see Form 8915B and its instructions.
+Use 2019 Form 8915-A if you were adversely affected by a 2016 disaster listed in Table 1.
+2016 Disaster Areas and you received a distribution that qualifies for favorable tax treatment.
+For distributions for qualified 2017 disasters, see Form 8915-B and its instructions.

-Qualified 2016 disaster distributions can't be made in 2018.
-Only repayments of qualified 2016 disaster distributions can be made in 2018.
-You will use 2018 Form 8915A only if you are making the repayments over 3 years.
+Qualified 2016 disaster distributions can't be made in 2019.
+Only repayments of qualified 2016 disaster distributions can be made in 2019.

-Repayments of distributions from retirement plans (other than IRAs) are reported in Part I, and repayments of distributions from IRAs are reported in Part
+Repayments of distributions from retirement plans (other than IRAs) are reported in Part I, and repayments of distributions from IRAs are reported in Part II.